 - Name of the bank and branch

-How would you inquire about non-credit to the beneficiary account?
+How to Enquire about non-credit to the beneficiary account?

-Normally if the transaction is failed due to some circumstances, the fund is reversed within 2 hours of the transaction.
+Normally if the transaction fails due to some circumstances, the fund is reversed within 2 hours of the transaction.
 If not happen, you may either approach your banker to see if there is any issue with the transaction.

 Your banker might be able to resolve the issue.
 However, RBI has also given the customer contact centre, where you can mail your issue directly to their email or you can post mail to them.